iainctduncan/scheme-for-pd/README.md

 Linguistically, it is mostly R4RS with some later extensions, along with some features from Common Lisp, and is similar in many ways to Guile, Clojure, and Janet.

-## June 10, 2021 Status
+## June 12, 2021 Status
 * s4pd 0.1 is ready for testers who are able to build from source
 * master branch should always build, and s4pd-help.pd should work
-* log is chatty and the logging controls aren't finished
+* no features of s4pd except endless loops should make it crash, let me know please if it does
-* compiler issues buckets of warnings that I need to clean up
+* compiler issues buckets of warnings that I need to clean up (later)
-* delaying events works, but clock clean up not yet implemented, meaning if you reset or recreate s4pd with outstanding clocks running, it may crash
-* I really don't know Pd external packaging, but am putting up this version so early testers can help me get that right
+* packaging for general releases is the next priority, advice welcome!

 ## Building & Testing
-* builds on my machine (OSX) with the build.sh script, which uses pd-lib-builder, but possibly incorrectly
+* builds on my machine (OSX) using pd-lib-builder and Make
+* Scheme sources in scm dir, which must be on the Pd file path
 * s4pd-help.pd is in the patchers dir, must be on file path I think
-* Scheme sources in scm dir, Pd will need to find s4pd.scm

 ## Documentation
 * Docs for s4pd do not yet exist, but the help file shows all features
 * Much of the documentation for Scheme for Max applies https://iainctduncan.github.io/scheme-for-max-docs/
-* The examples in the "Learn Scheme for Max" ebook should all work, https://iainctduncan.github.io/learn-scheme-for-max/
+* The examples in the "Learn Scheme for Max" ebook should basically all work, https://iainctduncan.github.io/learn-scheme-for-max/

 Please let me know in GitHub issues or on the GitHub discussion page if you find bugs, the help is unclear, or you have suggestions for building and packaging properly.

-Please note that I am not taking pull requests at this time as this is a thesis project, but you are encouraged to fork it if it's useful to you!
+Please note that I cannot take undiscussed pull requests at this time as this is a thesis project, but forking is most welcome it if it's useful to you.
+I am happy to discuss improvements and take contributions if they make sense.

 Scheme for Pd was created by Iain C T Duncan. s7 Scheme was created by Bill Schottstaedt.
-Scheme for Pd and s7 are open source under the BSD license.
+Scheme for Pd and s7 are open source under the BSD-2 license.